Cspeisman/react-native-sound-example/README.md

 # react-native-sound-demo

-[react-native-sound](https://github.com/zmxv/react-native-sound) demo project for iOS and Android.
+forked from [react-native-sound](https://github.com/zmxv/react-native-sound) demo project for iOS and Android.